 You may think of Biscom — if you think of Biscom at all — as a provider of enterprise telecommunications offerings.
 But its Biscom 123 fax service targets individuals and small offices looking for a convenient way to send faxes.

 Biscom's individual plan starts at $7.99 per month, while its Small Groups offering costs $14.99.
-Though the Individual plan starts at a reasonable price, its benefits are paltry compared with what the competition offers: You get just 30 pages per month included, with additional pages billed at $0.07 each.
-MetroFax's $7.95-a-month plan gives you 500 pages.
+Though the Individual plan starts at a reasonable price, its benefits are paltry compared with what the competition offers: You get just 30 pages per month included, with additional pages billed at 7 cents each.
+In contrast, MetroFax's $9.95-a-month plan gives you 500 pages.

-Biscom's Small Groups plan boosts the number of pages included to 300 and provides the bonus of supporting up to five users, but it is still pricey compared with other services.
+Biscom's Small Groups plan boosts the number of pages included to 300 and provides the bonus of supporting up to five users, but other services offer more generous page limits.

 Free Trial: Getting set up with a free 30-day trial for either plan is simple and free, with no credit card required — a welcome change of pace from other services with free trials that require you to enter a credit card first.